Skip to main content

 IT Buyers Agency Knowledge Sharing

 As a broker of IT acquisition intelligence requests, the ITVMO works across the community and fellow agency IT Buyers to gather and increase the availability of standards, best practices, and guides.
-To further support the growing increase in agency specific requests, the ITVMO provides an agency knowledge sharing forum on OMB MAX.
+To further support the growing increase in agency specific requests, the ITVMO provides an agency knowledge sharing forum on Connect.gov.
 This is for government-only.

 IT Buyers MAX Portal